-Health Assessment Across the Lifespan (51.3801)

-Development of skills and techniques required for a comprehensive health assessment of clients across the lifespan; pediatric, adult, and geriatric.
-Includes assessment of clients' health promotion maintenance, illness and injury prevention and restoration, and application of the nursing process within a legal/ethical framework.
-Prerequisite: BIOL 2401, and BIOL 2402.
-TEC.
+Health Assessment Across the Lifespan (51.3801) Development of skills and techniques required for a comprehensive nursing health assessment of patients across the lifespan: pediatric, adult, and geriatric.
+Includes assessment of patients' health promotion and maintenance, illness and injury prevention and restoration, and application of the nursing process within a legal/ethical framework.
+Pre-requisite: Completion of Basic Nursing Course or CNA experience, BIOL 2301/2101 and BIOL 2302/2102, TEC.

-RNSG 1311......
-3-2-2 Nursing Pathophysiology (51.3801)
+Nursing Pathophysiology (51.3801)

 Basic principles of pathophysiology emphasizing nursing applications.
-Topics include principles of homeostasis related to body systems.
-Prerequisite: BIOL 2401 and BIOL 2402.
+Content include principles of homeostasis related to body systems.
+Pre-requisite: Completion of practical/vocational nursing program or administrative approval, BIOL 2301/2101, and BIOL 2302/2102.
 TEC.

 RNSG 1327......
+3-2-4
-3-2-4 Transition from Vocational to Professional Nursing (51.3801)

-Topics include health promotion, expanded assessment, analysis of data, nursing process, pharmacology, multidisciplinary teamwork, communication, and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework throughout the life span.
-Prerequisite: BIOL 2401, BIOL 2402, BIOL 2420, ENGL 1301, 3 credithour computer elective or MATH 1314, RNSG 1300, and RNSG 1311.
-Co-requisite: RNSG 2361.
-This course is part of the Upward Mobility Nursing Program.
+Transition to Professional Nursing (51.3801) Content includes health promotion, expanded assessment, analysis of data, critical thinking skills and systematic problem solving process, pharmacology, interdisciplinary teamwork, communication, and applicable competencies in knowledge, judgment, skills, and professional values within a legal/ethical framework throughout the life span.
+Pre-requisite: BIOL 2301/2101, BIOL 2302/2102, BIOL 2420, ENGL 1301, MATH 1314 (or MATH 1342), RNSG 1300, and RNSG 1311.
+Co-requisite: RNSG 2261.
+This course is part if the Upward Mobility Nursing Program.
 Students must be accepted into the program to enroll in the course.
-This course must be successfully completed simultaneously with the clinical component (RNSG 2361) to receive credit for this course and progress in the Upward Mobility Program.
 TEC.

-RNSG 2361......
-3-0-12 Clinical I (51.3801)
+RNSG 2261......2-0-12 Clinical I (51.3801)

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Clinical experiences are unpaid external learning experiences.
-Prerequisite: BIOL 2401, BIOL 2402, BIOL 2420, ENGL 1301, 3 credit-hour computer elective or MATH 1314, RNSG 1300, and RNSG 1311.
+Pre-requisite: BIOL 2301/2101, BIOL 2302/2102, BIOL 2420, ENGL 1301, MATH 1314 (or MATH 1342), RNSG 1300, and RNSG 1311.
 Co-requisite: RNSG 1327.
-This course is part of the Upward Mobility Nursing Program.
+This course is part if the Upward Mobility Nursing Program.
 Students must be accepted into the program to enroll in the course.
-This course must be successfully completed simultaneously with the didactic component (RNSG 1327) to receive credit for this course and progress in the Upward Mobility Program.
 TEC.